julfinch/finch-pro/admin-dashboard-syncfusion/README.md

 # FinchPro
   -Live Site URL: [https://finch-pro.vercel.app/](https://finch-pro.vercel.app/)

-  -Admin dashboard react app that utilizes some of the great REACT UI components by Syncfusion. .
+  -Fullstack MERN web app that utilizes some of the great REACT UI components by Syncfusion. .

 ## Table of contents